roshanijawale/kod0-search-api/README.md

 2.Install the required packages using following command - `npm i`

-3.Execute this command to run the API - `npm app.js`
+3.Execute this command to run the API - `npm app.js` / `npm run start`

+4.To check the test coverage run - `npm run test-coverage`